DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

     <p>
       </p>
 <p>If you <a href="/non-uk-teachers/fees-and-funding-for-non-uk-trainees">have refugee status you'll usually be eligible for financial support to help you train</a>.</p>
-<p>If you're in <a href="https://www.gov.uk/claim-asylum\"> the process of seeking asylum</a>, check your immigration bail conditions to see if you have permission to study on a teacher training course in England.
+<p>If you're in <a href="https://www.gov.uk/claim-asylum\">the process of seeking asylum</a>, check your immigration bail conditions to see if you have permission to study on a teacher training course in England.
 Even if you have permission, you're unlikely to be eligible for financial support.</p>
 <p>If you're granted asylum in the UK, you may be eligible for financial support to train to teach.</p>

   </div>